Upstream Rare Earth Prices Hold Firm as Downstream Demand Stalls

 Still, most suppliers show cost-based resistance to further price reductions.

-SMM also reports that recycled material pricing held steady, reflecting market uncertainty and wait-and-see behavior from both buyers and sellers.
+SMM also reports that recycled material pricing remained steady, reflecting market uncertainty and a wait-and-see attitude from both buyers and sellers.

 Key Investor Takeaway

-The rare earth market is currently defined by a pricing standoff: upstream producers expect stronger demand and are holding prices, while downstream buyers, facing seasonal slowdowns and squeezed margins, remain hesitant.
+A pricing standoff currently defines the rare earth market: upstream producers expect stronger demand and are holding prices, while downstream buyers, facing seasonal slowdowns and squeezed margins, remain hesitant.

 For ongoing supply chain analysis and retail investor tools, visit www.rareearthxchanges.com (opens in a new tab).